KillMonga130/User-Behavior-Analysis-and-Product-Recommendation/README.md

 ## Acknowledgments

 I would like to thank the developers of the Surprise library and the various open-source contributors whose libraries and tools were essential for the completion of this project.

-## Contact

-For any questions or feedback, please feel free to contact me at [your email address].

 ---

 **Disclaimer**: This project is a demonstration and is not intended for production use.
 The dataset used is a private dataset, and the results may vary with different datasets.